kevinmkchin/ascent/documentation/README.md

 Game logic response:
-	mostly in AI system, and player system (reacting to button presses etc.)] the flying enemies (which use A*) are temporarily disabled (I'll be finishing them tomorrow likely I would've finished them sooner but I had covid followed by a pretty severe stomach flu which slowed me down immensely)
+	mostly in AI system, and player system (reacting to button presses etc.)] the flying enemies (which use A*) are enabled or disabled through the setting: pathingBehavior.flyingType = true; in createEnemy() method in world_init.cpp

 New integrated assets:
 	assuming this is referring to art etc., you can see it in the data section specifically textures